chenyi1976/Passworld/README.md

 Later, I will add more security features.
 For example, the mobile sms verification, so that only your iPhone can access your data.

+### What's the next ###

+I will publish this app to Apple App Store very soon, it will be free.
+I will update the download link here once it is ready.

+If you are an iOS developer, you can build app by yourself in XCode.

 ### Screenshot ###

 ![iOS Simulator Screen shot 22 May 2014 4.52.51 pm.png](https://bitbucket.org/repo/K5gRyM/images/1515628137-iOS%20Simulator%20Screen%20shot%2022%20May%202014%204.52.51%20pm.png)